-JagBASIC can be applied to a Multiple Ingredient Formulation application (manual batching).
+JagBASIC can be applied to a Multiple Ingredient Formulation application (Manual batching).
 This example uses various JagBASIC programming techniques for operations such as maintaining data files, acquiring weight data, and controlling output to the Jaguar lower display.
-The application is divided into two program areas: Operation and File Maintenance.
+PCJagBasic must process this program before it can be downloaded and run on a JagXTREME.
+PCJagBasic is a development tool, which simplifies the development and maintenance of JagBASIC programs.
+This program was designed to work with a two-scale system.